 - Once the pie is cooked, remove from the oven and allow to cool before serving.

-Why not pin this easy coconut pie recipe so you can make it later.
+Why not pin this easy coconut pie recipe to one of your Pinterest boards so you can find it easily?
+Just click the image below.

 Easy Coconut Pie